 The English Courts will only exercise their discretion to make a pension sharing or Pension Attachment Order against a foreign pension scheme if the trustees of the foreign pension scheme have indicated that they will cooperate in implementation of any Order.

 It is imperative that confirmation in writing is obtained as early as possible.
 Appropriate tax advice should also be obtained so that any adverse tax implications can be dealt with.

 Enforcing a Foreign Pension Sharing Order

-It is important to note that Courts in England and Wales will not automatically enforce orders that are made by a foreign Court against an English pension scheme.
+It is important to note that Courts in England and Wales will not automatically enforce Court Orders that are made by a foreign Court against an English pension scheme.
 It is therefore extremely important to take specialist legal advice in international pension cases.

-If you are a beneficiary of a foreign order in relation to English pensions, you should not remarry before enforcing the order in England as you cannot apply to the English Court if you have re-married.
+If you are a beneficiary of a foreign Court Order in relation to English pensions, you should not remarry before enforcing the Order in England as you cannot apply to the English Court if you have re-married.

 Cases where the English Court Does Not have Jurisdiction

 In these types of cases it is likely that an alternative means of dealing with the pension will need to be found for example, it might be possible to transfer the pension registered in this jurisdiction (or part of it) to an overseas pension arrangements against which a Pension Sharing Order made by the foreign Court would be enforced.

 What are the tax implications of the proposed settlement?